Updated June 2020

 6) Make an offer – By this stage, your mortgage provider will have given you a clear idea of how much money you are entitled to borrow.
 Once you have this confirmation, you’ll be able to make bids on properties that you fancy.

 7) Get a survey – Before you finalise your loan, you should pay an expert to survey your chosen property.
 This will uncover any nasty surprises that might make you think twice about your purchase.
 Minor things such as a few creaking floorboards or a dripping tap you can live with, but if the house has major structural faults or a pest infestation, you may wish to reassess.
+If you’re building a new home, think about investing in the services of an independent building inspector.

-8) Fulfil your legal obligations – You’ll need to work with a conveyancer.
+8) Fulfill your legal obligations – You’ll need to work with a conveyancer.
 Sadly, there’s no avoiding it.
 Buying a house is a major commitment and as such you can expect plenty of legal I’s to dot and t’s to cross.

 9) Settle up – Your solicitor should take care of when you’ll be able to receive the keys to your house, also ensuring that the funds from your mortgage provider are ready to hand over to the seller.